lmvasque/ts-explore/README.md

 ### 3. Model Evaluation

 We have adapted [EditNTS model](https://github.com/yuedongP/EditNTS) code to run in our setting.
-You can use this adaptation from the following fork [repo](https://github.com/lmvasque/EditNTS-eval) of the original repo.
-These modifications include:
+You can use this adaptation from the following fork [repo](https://github.com/lmvasque/EditNTS-eval) from original repo.
 - Code migration to Python 3
 - Scripts for data preprocessing
 - Other minor fixes